 What are your plans post-graduation?

 I plan to write and continue to pursue my thesis’s question about artificial intelligence and income inequality.
-Whether this takes me into journalism, a think tank, or politics itself, I want to use the years immediately following graduation to develop my writing and push the needle forward to ensure America’s embrace of eminent technology is an inclusive one.
+Whether this takes me into journalism, a think tank, or politics itself, I want to use the years immediately following graduation to develop my writing and push the needle forward to ensure America’s embrace of imminent technology is an inclusive one.